Somatic Experiencing®: Regaining Resilience

-Somatic Experiencing® is a system of healing techniques designed to help you calm down after a stressful event(s), as well as relieve the symptoms of ongoing and chronic stress.
-Nature has beautifully designed your nervous systems to be able to do this.
+Somatic Experiencing® is a system of healing techniques designed to help you return to a regulated, relaxed state after a stressful event(s), as well as to help relieve the symptoms of ongoing and chronic stress.
+Nature has beautifully designed your nervous system to be able to do this.
 Your ability to respond to stressful events and then calm down is called “resilience”.

 The Natural Response to Stress